 The distress spoken of here or "anagke" in Greek refers to a necessity imposed by a situation or by law of duty regarding to one's advantage, custom, and argument.Being bound to a wife means placing yourself under obligation and duty and commitment to your spouse.
 In contrast, being loosed refers to a dissolved relationship in a couple.
 "Hamartano" can mean "To miss the mark and to not have share of the prize."
 "Thlipsis" means "afflicted, anguished, or burdened."
 "Areskō" means "to accommodate the self to the interests, opinions, and desires of others."

+During times of intense hardship, marrying and having kids could make matters harder.
 There was a persecution of Christians in Corinth, this is why Paul did not recommend marriage.
 Paul used a Jewish term known as "bound."
 When a Jew did not know if and how God's Torah was applied to their situation, they would ask a Jewish scribe so that he could declare them bound or loose to specific commandments in the Torah.
 The man being spoken of in verse 36 is not the man going to marry the virgin, but the father of the virgin who has the power to arrange a marriage.
+Mothers and fathers especially consulted with children to arrange marriages.
+Betrothal was an official agreement between families.
+Breaking betrothals was an official act.
+Jewish men often married around 20 years old and usually married women just a few years younger.
+Greek men often married around 30 years of age.
+Married women married 12 years their junior.
+Ages in Roman marriages generally fell around these ages.
 Marriage in the face of persecution could be a distraction to the believer seeking to do God's will without worrying about the concerns of their family.

 Love in marriage: